 Obtain the right supplies

-Few people are large enough and strong enough to pick up, move, or carry a washer or dryer.
+A dolly with straps: Few people are large enough and strong enough to pick up, move, or carry a washer or dryer.
 A sturdy appliance dolly is a must for this endeavor.

 Appliance dollies usually come with straps for holding appliances in place.
 Using the straps is a very prudent idea and can reduce the risk of injury.

-You’ll need additional supplies when moving a washer or dryer, such as a good pair of gloves with excellent grip surfaces.
+Get some tough gloves: You’ll need additional supplies when moving a washer or dryer, such as a good pair of gloves with excellent grip surfaces.
 The last thing you want when you are trying to move a heavy and bulky appliance is to lose your grip.